 - Yeshua (Jesus) was not born in December.
 If we examine the Biblical feasts, we can determine that He was born on the first day of Sukkot (Tabernacles) which, on our Gregorian calendars falls in the September/October timeframe.

 - YHWH never said to honor His Son's birthday.
-To be fair, He never said not to, either, but one thing is certain: He does NOT condone our celebrating of His Son's birthday via paganism!
+To be fair, it doesn't say you can't, either, so if you wish to put up a tree and celebrate Christmas, GO for it!
+We are to be thankful to our God every day of the year, and if you want to do enjoy "Christmas" activities, that's your choice.
+Just don't be guilty of telling your children the lie about "flying reindeer" and "Santa Claus" who magically comes down the chimney to bring them presents - because lying is NOT condoned in Scripture.
+Don't LIE and don't incorporate any pagan customs (such as bringing in a tree and decorating it - Jeremiah 10.)
 He constantly warns people away from paganism throughout the entire Tanach ("Old Testament"), to the point where He even ordered the death of pagans in order to render them unable to cause His Chosen to become tainted with their customs (see Deuteronomy 17:2-7 for example).

 Some Christians say that Christmas has been instrumental in "getting the Word out" because it witnesses to the secular world.
 While this might be true to a certain extent, this holiday is also based on several lies - and let's keep in mind that lying is a sin: